 bloodstream, and then travel though out the body to be used by the cells.

 The main job of the small intestine is to absorb nutrients from the liquid food that has been broken down by the stomach.
 The canine intestinal system is shorter than that of a human.
-This is because for proper dog digestion, as a carnivore, you dog needs a faster passing time for all the meat protein he eats.
+This is because for proper dog digestion, as a carnivore, your dog needs a faster processing time for all the meat protein he eats.

-The Large Intestine is also known as the colon.
-It has the important job of saving water and mineral electrolytes from the food that has passed through the whole system.
+Large Intestine is also known as the colon.
+The colon has the important job of saving water and mineral electrolytes from the food that has passed through the whole system.
 It keeps hydration in the body at a constant level.

-Bacteria helps to break down the very last, hard to digest material.
-Feces are formed and stored here, and await exit through the rectum, which is the last stop along the dog digestive system pathway.
+Bacteria in the small intestine helps to break down the very last, hard to digest material.
+Feces are formed and stored here and await exit through the rectum, which is the last stop along the dog digestive system pathway.
+Waste is that's left.
+Dog poop in other words.

-I hope this brief description of the path along the dog digestive system, has helped you to understand what happens to the food after your dog actually eats it.
+I hope this brief description of the journey along the dog digestive system pathway has helped you to understand what happens to the food after your dog actually eats it.
+Much happens on the inside of your dog's body that you cannot see.

 If you are dealing with a dog health problem, no matter what it is, you need not look any further than your dog's digestive system.